Subterfuge (1968 film)

 Subterfuge is a 1968 British Eurospy espionage film directed by Peter Graham Scott and starring Gene Barry, Joan Collins and Richard Todd.
+It was written by David Whitaker.

 Synopsis

 A young wife is becoming very distraught over the fact that her husband, a secret service "spy" for Britain, has changed his mind about transferring away so that he can spend more time with her and their young son.
 He has grown cold and distant towards her; she thinks it's because of the secretiveness of his work.
 Meanwhile, a U.S spy comes to Britain and is induced to help the British "team" with an undercover spy ring.

 Cast

+Production

+Richard Todd made the film while appearing on stage in Dear Octopus.
+Gene Barry had previously made Maroc 7 for Rank.
+It was part of Rank's "Eurospy" cycle.